evgenyb/evgenyb.github.io/_posts/2020-07-28-restrict-requests-from-front-door-with-apim-policy.md

 `frontDoorId` is a [APIM named value](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-properties) containing Front Door ID

-The best place to add this policy would be the Global level policy.
+The best place to add this policy would be at the Global level.

 ## How to find Front Door ID?